 Like with the last set of strikes, our power doesn't come from the top but from the membership - we remember how to strike, we still have a fight on our hands!
-Each of us needs to do our part - update BMA membership details, get your ARCP ready, save up.
+Each of us needs to do our part - update BMA membership details, get your ARCP ready, save up, and vote YES for strike action.